Haoming02/Unity-Assets-Utils/src/README.md

 - Files are edited in-place.
 If no Header is found, then the file is skipped.

 ### Dedupe
-- Remove files in the target folder, if files with the same name already exist in an old cache folder.
+- Remove files in the new target folder, if files with the same name already exist in another old cache folder.

 ### Find Filter
 - Print out the filename and file size of all files that contain a specified filter.

+### Find File
+- Print out the filenames and folder names that contain a specified filter.

 ### Flatten Folder
 - Move all files inside the sub-folders of the target folder, to the target folder.
 - The sub-folders are then deleted afterwards.
-- **Warning!** This operation has no depth limit. **Verify the path before proceeding!**
+- **Warning!
+This operation has no depth limit.
+Verify the path before proceeding!**

 ### Separator
-- ~~Attempt to~~ separate all files into their respective categories.
+- Move all non-asset files inside a sub-folder
-- Doesn't really work most of the time...
-It depends on how the game handles the assets.
-- You can use `FlattenFolder` to reverse this operation...